 “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.”
 Galatians 5:22-23

 2. Faith and obedience to God brings us joy.

-Faith and obedience to God includes:
+Faith and obedience to God include:

 - Keeping God’s commands.

 “If you keep my commands, you will remain in my love, just as I have kept my Father’s commands and remain in his love.
 I have told you this so that my joy may be in you and that your joy may be complete.”
 John 15:10-11